-The comprehensive education is accomplished through the use of the PREA education video.
-The video is shown during the inmate's comprehensive facility orientation.
-Staff is available to answer any questions the offenders may have.
-This is documented on the inmate orientation, as well as the comprehensive PREA Education Acknowledgement Form, both of which are kept in the inmate record to verify receipt of the training.
-Offender interviews indicated that they were receiving the training.
+The comprehensive education is accomplished through the use of the PREA education video and a scripted training curriculum.
+The video is shown during the inmate's comprehensive orientation.
+Staff are available to answer any questions the inmates may have.
+This is documented on the inmate orientation, as well as the comprehensive PREA Education Acknowledgement Form, both of which are kept in the inmate's record and recorded in the CORIS to verify receipt of the training.
+Random inmate interviews indicated that most remembered the initial training, but several did not even remember being admitted to the facility.

 The auditor reviewed a sampling of 20 random inmate files.
-Of the 20 files reviewed, documentation showed that all of them had received the comprehensive education well within the 30-day timeframe, most of them occurring within a week.
+Of the 20 files reviewed, documentation showed that all of them had received the comprehensive education well within the 30-day timeframe, most of them occurring upon admission.

 The file contained documentation of the initial inmate PREA orientation and receipt of the brochure at the time of admission, as well as the comprehensive education.
 This verified what the interviews revealed, what was required by policy and what was reported in the submitted PAQ.
-Interviews with staff and offenders verified that offenders are receiving the initial and comprehensive training as required.
+Interviews with staff and inmates verified that inmates are receiving the initial and comprehensive training as required.